egberts/egberts.github.io-src/content/articles/scanlogd.md

 Setting up Scanlogd
 -------------------
-Current version v2.2.5 is still stuck in the SysV init days so there is no systemd service unit file; but that gets automatically generated by systemd-sysv-generator.
+Current version v2.2.5 is still stuck in the SysV init days, so there is no systemd service unit file; but that gets automatically generated by systemd-sysv-generator.
 The service name is `scanlogd.service`.